-The observed increase in the haemoglobin levels might be as a result of increased absorption of iron.
-Although the haematocrit level at the highest dose of treatment showed no significant variation compared to the control, the marked increase in the haemoglobin level and in the RBC count at that dose may suggest that the polyherbal formulation has active principle that can stimulate erythropoietin release in the kidney known to enhance RBC production (erythropoiesis) (Polenakovic and Sikole, 1996; Sanchez-Elsner et al., 2004).
+Although the haematocrit level at the highest dose of treatment showed no significant variation compared to the control, the marked increase in the haemoglobin level and in the RBC count at the highest dose was indicative that the polyherbal formulation does possess active principle that can enhance RBC production (erythropoiesis) (Sanchez-Elsner et al., 2004).
 This potential haematinic property emphasized the beneficial effect of the formulation to the general well being of the animals.
-The haematinic effect of the formulation could be due to the activity of Sphenocentrum jollyanum, a constituent of the formulation reported to be rich in haematinic property (Mbaka et al., 2010; Mbaka and Adeyemi, 2010; Mbaka and Owolabi, 2011).
+The haematinic effect of the formulation could be due to the activity of Sphenocentrum jollyanum, a constituent of the formulation reported to be rich in haematinic property (Mbaka et al., 2010; Mbaka and Adeyemi, 2010).
 This study showed that there was no significant change in MCHC in the treated animals compared to the control.
 Low MCHC is associated with iron deficiency anaemia where microcytic hypochromic red cells are produced as a result of lack of iron to support haemoglobin synthesis (Agbor et al., 2005).
-There was also no significant change in MCV thus signifying that the polyherbal medicine did not regenerate anaemia.
+There was also no significant change in MCV.
 However, there was a significant increase in WBC count which is known to rise as body defense in response to toxic environment (Ngogan, 2005).
-Also, lymphocyte, the main effector cell of the immune system (Mc Knight et al., 1999; Teguia et al., 2007) recorded marginal increase suggesting that the formulation might not have exerted challenge on the immune system of the animals.
+Also, lymphocyte, the main effector cell of the immune system (Mc Knight et al., 1999; Tequia et al., 2007) recorded marginal increase implying that the formulation might not have exerted challenge on the immune system of the animals.